SiliconLabs/bluetooth_applications/bluetooth_ota_firmware_update_in_user_application/README.md

 2. Using user application

 This code example demonstrates the second method.
 See the article [Uploading Firmware Images Using OTA DFU](https://docs.silabs.com/bluetooth/latest/general/firmware-upgrade/uploading-firmware-images-using-ota-dfu) for conceptual details.

 The code sample provided in [AN1086: Using the Gecko Bootloader with the Silicon Labs Bluetooth® Applications](https://www.silabs.com/documents/public/application-notes/an1086-gecko-bootloader-bluetooth.pdf) is simplified to fit in one page.
 The full example provided here includes some additional debug prints and features, such as printing the estimated data transfer rate.

 The main functional difference is related to erasing the download area.
 In the simplified code, the download area is erased when the remote OTA client starts the OTA process (writing value 0 to *ota_control*).
 In this example, the download area is erased at startup.
-The code also reads the content of the download area and does an erase only if needed (i.e., if the download area is not already blank) to avoid dropping connection because of the supervision timeout.
+The code also reads the content of the download area and does an erase only if needed (i.e., if the download area is not already blank) to avoid dropping the connection because of the supervision timeout.
 Erasing the whole download area (256k or more) will take several seconds (it is a blocking function call) and this can lead to supervision timeout unless the connection parameters are specifically adjusted to prevent it.

 ## Overview ##

-This project aims to implement firmware upgrade method used in SoC-mode Bluetooth applications.
-A Gecko Bootloader(GBL) image containing the new firmware is sent to target device via a Bluetooth connection.
+This project aims to implement the firmware upgrade method used in SoC-mode Bluetooth applications.
+A Gecko Bootloader(GBL) image containing the new firmware is sent to the target device via a Bluetooth connection.

 ## Gecko SDK Suite version ##

-- GSDK v4.2.1
+- GSDK v4.4.0

 ## Hardware Required ##